-How would your donation be used?
+How else would your donation be used?

 You might wonder why we need donations since we have no paid staff.
-Would you be surprised to learn that we are the only sea turtle nesting group in Pinellas County who isn't paid to perform the service of nesting patrol?
+Would you be surprised to learn that we are the only sea turtle nesting group in Pinellas County who isn't paid by anyone to perform the service of nesting patrol?
 Our founder funded turtle patrol on St. Pete Beach and Shell Key entirely from his own pocket for about thirty-five years.
 Once we incorporated as a non-profit in 2013, we were able to start taking donations to replace the ancient Jeep, purchase equipment & supplies, and expand our education and outreach efforts.

 Some of the consumable supplies we use are very inexpensive, like wooden stakes, caution tape, zip ties, trash bags, disposable gloves, etc., but the costs add up over time as we replace these supplies.
-This becomes expensive for or our educational and outreach supplies like tents, books, posters, printed material and giveaways.
+This becomes expensive for or our educational and outreach supplies like books, posters, printed material and giveaways.

 Some of the equipment we use is a bit more expensive, like red light flashlights, grabbers, measuring wheels, cages, and tools.